-- Discuss the importance of doctor and dentist visits and ways the children can cooperate during these visits and other health screenings. - Continue to notice the development in the use of props as the children progress from the use of realistic objects for what they are, to the ability to substitute words, actions or other objects as representations.
+- Ask questions about the children's pretend situations. - Continue to notice the development in the use of props as the children progress from the use of realistic objects for what they are, to the ability to substitute words, actions or other objects as representations.

-- Eye chart, stethoscope, toy doctor's kit
+- Eye chart, stethoscope, toy

+- doctor's kit

 - Doctor's coat, nurse's smock, and other props

 - Clip boards, paper

 - Chairs, child's cot